page currently under construction/updating

 In the future, the water sampling and analysis may extend to include chlorophyll, dissolved oxygen, and other measures of water quality.

-Coliform & Ecoli Bacteria ~ In the Watershed
+WATERSHED: Coliform & Ecoli Bacteria

-MANCHAUG POND FOUNDATION
+MANCHAUG POND FOUNDATION STREAM TEAM

-As part of the BLACKSTONE RIVER COALITION
+As part of the BLACKSTONE RIVER COALITION (BRC)

 The Blackstone River Coalition watershed-wide monitoring program tests monthly in three locations in the Manchaug Pond watershed from April through November as part of a watershed-wide Water Quality Monitoring Program for the Blackstone River system.